Sasso0101/PARCO-H2/README.md

 ```

 ### Expected output
-The script will generate files in the `results/` directory with the following format:
+The script should take approximately two minutes to complete.
+The standard output is written to the `stdout.o` file in the project directory.
+The script will print the runtimes of each version inside files in the `results/` directory, where the filename is in the following format:
 ```
 |- <implementation_name>_<num_threads>_<matrix_size>.txt
 ```